kartonfarkas/api_docs/source/suite/contacts/source_create.rst

      - Comments
    * - name
      - string
-     - name of the source to be created
+     - Name of the source to be created
      -

 JSON Payload Example